Innoactive/Creator/.Documentation/articles/developer/08-conditions.md

 ### Stage Process

 Steps check for conditions in the Active stage.
 You need to implement only the Active stage process.

-You have to reset the `IsCompleted` property at the start of the stage process.
-Otherwise, workflows with loops will fail.

-Check if the target is upside down in the `Update()` method.
-Depending on the result, either set `IsCompleted` to true and stop iterating, or wait for a next frame.
+It will check if the target is upside down in the `Update()` method.
+Depending on the result, it will either set `IsCompleted` to true and stop iterating, or wait for the next frame.

 We will explain fast-forwarding of conditions in detail in the [next subsection](#fast-forwarding-and-automatic-completion).